acmucsd/hide-and-seek-ai/README.md

 ## Languages

-We support Javascript, Python, C, C++, and Typescript.
+We support Javascript, Python, C++, and Java.
 If you want another language and there enough demand for it, submit an issue here and we will add it.

 ## Bot API